vchrombie/vchrombie.github.io/README.md

 ## How to setup this website :sparkles:

 * Firstly fork :fork_and_knife: this [repository](https://github.com/vchrombie/vchrombie.github.io).
 Make sure you star :star: the repo before forking.
-* Rename the repo as `username.github.io`, where ce the username with your GitHub username.
+* Rename the repo as `username.github.io`, where replace the username with your GitHub username.
 * Clone the forked repository.
 	```
 	$ git clone https://github.com/username/username.github.io
+	$ cd username.github.io/
 	```
 * Make the necessary changes and try to build it locally to view the changes.
 	```